Glioblastoma

 - Clinical integration: ctDNA monitoring feasible but must account for BBB limitations; negative plasma ctDNA does not exclude progression

-Bottom Line: The blood-brain barrier fundamentally limits plasma ctDNA detection in glioblastoma, with CSF offering superior sensitivity (83.8-100% vs 37.5-93.8% plasma detection).
-While advanced targeted sequencing methods improve plasma detection to 93.8%, the 41-fold lower VAF in plasma compared to CSF means negative plasma results cannot exclude active disease.
+Bottom Line: The blood-brain barrier fundamentally limits plasma ctDNA detection in glioblastoma, with CSF offering superior sensitivity across multiple studies.
+Advanced ddPCR methods improve plasma detection to 84-88% for specific mutations (IDH1, TERTp), but the substantially lower VAF in plasma compared to CSF means negative plasma results cannot exclude active disease.
 Molecular profiling via ctDNA can identify actionable targets such as IDH mutations and MGMT methylation status, but therapeutic options remain limited by the same BBB that restricts ctDNA shedding.

 References

-- Jones JJ et al. Personalized ctDNA as a biomarker of treatment response and tumor recurrence in patients with glioblastoma.
+- Jones JJ et al. Plasma ctDNA enables early detection of temozolomide resistance mutations in glioma.
 Neuro-Oncol Adv 2024;6(1):vdae041

 - Miller AM et al. Tracking tumour evolution in glioma through liquid biopsies of cerebrospinal fluid.
 Nature 2019;565:654-658